Virtues and Vices

 Purity of speech in humor matters because jokes educate.
 They teach the soul what may be made light of and what may not.
 Once impurity, cruelty, and irreverence become funny, the conscience is already being reshaped.

-The city of man laughs downward.
-The city of God keeps joy under truth.
+The City of Man laughs downward.
+The City of God keeps joy under truth.
 That is why humor must be purified, not abolished.
 When governed well, it can refresh without corrupting.
 When left unruled, it becomes one more path by which vice enters quietly.

 Footnotes